rebeccachoo/react-contact-information/README.md

-# React - Hangman
+# React - Business Card Collection

 This is a single page app that shows business cards.
-You can add/modify/remove them.
+You can add/modify/remove them.<br /><br /><br />

 | Feature | Description |
 | -----: | :----------- |